 Why is the Industrial Internet of Things (IIoT) important?

 The importance of IIoT over the last few years has increased due to its ability to help manufacturers overcome common challenges with production and plant throughput.
 In our study, we asked respondents what their biggest challenges were; the most common responses included labor shortage, COVID-19, asset downtime, training new staff, and poor forecasting.
 Using IIoT platforms to provide extremely detailed data in real-time can help companies better understand their current manufacturing processes and make improvements in line with the information provided.
-A more productive and efficient factory floor will open new revenue streams.
-IIoT can also help manufacturers gain insight into the broader supply chain, allowing businesses to implement further efficiencies.
-IIoT platforms improve uptime, efficiency, and yield, while reducing labor dependencies.

 In our user study, we provided respondents with examples on how the Plex IIoT solution is applied within manufacturing environments.
 Our solution features a dashboard where users can monitor machine health in real-time, including machine uptime, current state, part, and job.
 The dashboard also includes contextualized machine data, providing current and historic values such as job number, part number, and workcenter status.
 Plex’s comprehensive solution provides alerts and historical analysis, meaning users can gain visibility into live historical sensor data for machine health and get maintenance alerts across a wide set of equipment.
 They can also use this information to track Overall Equipment Effectiveness (OEE) and reduce costly downtime.